 You may recognize this text stencil from my laundry room sign tutorial.
 I intended to use the sign, but the white on white background did not work for me.
 Therefore, I redid the stencil directly on the wall.

 Hubby also built a new platform out of scrap wood from the deck project to raise both the washer and dryer.
 It looks so much better now that they are even in height!
 I searched high and low for an organizer to go between the washer and dryer.
-I found this set of plastic drawers and they are the best thing ever!
+I found a set of plastic drawer, this set is similar, and they are the best thing ever!

 Total – $277 !!!